Mimieam/cdnMe.js/README.md

 ##Usage

-Add the following your index.html
+Add the following in your index.html
 ```
 <!-- cdnMe:js -->
 <!-- endcdnMe -->